jpdery/moobile-core-doc/Source/Control/Control.md

 ### isHighlighted() {#isHighlighted}

-Indicate whether the control is highlighted.
+Indicate whether this control is highlighted.

 #### Returns:

-- `Boolean` Whether the control is highlighted.
+- `Boolean` Whether this control is highlighted.

 -----